Japanese knives are first and foremost, traditional pieces of cutlery.

 Benefits of Using an Electric Knife Sharpener on a Japanese Knife

-We touched on the basic advantages above in that using an electric knife sharpener is convenient, easy to use and a time saving method for sharpening knives, yet these are just the basic advantages, there are some very specific advantages concerning a Japanese chef knife.
+We touched on the basic advantages above in that using a decent electric knife sharpener is convenient, easy to use and a time saving method for sharpening knives, yet these are just the basic advantages, there are some very specific advantages concerning a Japanese chef knife.

 Safety - Japanese knives usually hold a very sharp edge and are ground to a fine angle of 10 - 15 degrees on just one side of the blade.
 By contrast, a Western knife will usually have an angle of 15 - 20 degrees on one side of the blade so it’s clear to see that certain Japanese knives can be twice as sharp as the Western equivalent.